F12: Alabama Woman Twyla Stallworth Files Lawsuit Following Arrest Inside Home For Not Showing Identification

 Barton threatened to give Stallworth a citation for her alarm and demanded that she show him her identification.
-The incident was captured on her 18-year-old son Jamari Marshall’s cell phone video camera.
+The incident was captured on her 18-year-old son Jemari Marshall’s cell phone video camera.

-In the suit, Stallworth alleges that she was assaulted and strip search before spending 15 hours in jail a forced to pay a $3000 bond for release.
+In the suit, Stallworth alleges that she was assaulted and strip searched before spending 15 hours in jail and being forced to pay a $3,000 bond for release.
 According to WTVY, Stallworth spoke publicly about why she stood up to the officer’s petty demands.

 “Enough is enough for Black people and the Black community,” Stallworth told reporters at a news conference Thursday announcing the lawsuit.